 English Building | MC-718

 Her work has appeared in College Composition and Communication, Research in the Teaching of English, the English Journal, the Journal of Business and Technical Communication, Written Communication, MLA’s Profession, and College English, among other journals.
 See, for example, "Globalism and Multimodality in a Digitized World" published in the 2010 anniversary issue of Pedagogy, a journal of Duke University Press.
-In addition, various anthologies include chapters, such as “Globalization, Guanxi, and Agency” (SIU Press, 2010), "Literacies and the Complexities of the Global Digital Divide" (Elsevier, 2006) and "Women and the Global Ecology of Digital Literacies" (Erlbaum/Routledge, 2007) that extend her research into issues related to digital media and literate activity abroad.
+In addition, various anthologies include chapters, such as “Globalization, Guanxi, and Agency” (SIU Press, 2010), "Literacies and the Complexities of the Global Digital Divide" (Elsevier, 2006), "Women and the Global Ecology of Digital Literacies" (Erlbaum/Routledge, 2007), and "Exceeding the Bounds of the Interview" (SIU Press, 2012) that extend her research into issues related to digital media and literate activity abroad.
 She has also had the honor of presenting her work to colleagues around the world in Australia, People’s Republic of China, New Zealand, Greece, Canada, Japan, Egypt, Zimbabwe, Russia, France, Brazil, Norway, the Netherlands and the United Kingdom.

 With Cynthia Selfe, she continues to edit the international Computers and Composition Digital Press (CCDP), an imprint of Utah State University Press.
 She is proud to have been the co-editor of three different series with NCTE, Ablex, and Hampton Press, which have contributed to the field since 1989 over 35 scholarly books.
 Other publications include her co-edited Global Literacies and the World Wide Web (Routledge, 2000), Gaming Lives in the 21st Century: Literate Connections (Palgrave, 2007), and Passions, Pedagogies, and 21st Century Technologies (USUP, 1999), which won the Distinguished Book Award at Computers and Writing 2000.
-With Patrick Berry and Cynthia Selfe, her co-authored and born digital Transnational Literate Lives in Digital Times is forthcoming from Utah State University Press.
+Coauthored with Patrick Berry and Cynthia Selfe, her born digital Transnational Literate Lives in Digital Times was published in 2012 by Utah State University Press.